This Is That Productions

 This Is That Productions (also known as This is that corporation) was one of the leading independent feature film production companies.
 Established in 2002, and based in New York City, the company was founded and fully owned by Ted Hope, Anne Carey, Anthony Bregman, and Diana Victor.
 The four partners previously worked together at the groundbreaking Good Machine, which Ted Hope co-founded in 1991.

 The partners at This Is That were responsible for over fifty feature films.
 In addition to their seven Academy Award nominations their films received eighteen Independent Spirit Award nominations.
 Three of their films won the Grand Jury Prize at the Sundance Film Festival.

 History

 In 1981, Hope and Carey met on their first day as undergrad transfer student's to NYU's Tisch School of the Arts; Carey later came on board Good Machine.
 In 1999, Diana Victor came to run Business Affairs at Good Machine; she has worked with Hope & Carey ever since.
 When Good Machine was sold to Universal, they formed This Is That together.
+The company had a deal with Focus Features for a multi-year, first-look pact.
+Two years later, the company had signed a deal with Svensk Filmindustri for a three-year output deal in Scandinavia.

 This Is That's initial production was 21 Grams directed by Alejandro González Iñárritu and written by Guillermo Arriaga.
 The film stars Sean Penn, Naomi Watts and Benicio del Toro.